How to be Me: Super-rich, Super-shy, Super-lonely

 This is a wonderful story, that touches sensitively on issues of grief, anxiety and loneliness in a way that inspires empathy.
 A great book for 8-11 year olds.
 It shows a family navigating through really difficult emotions and not always getting it right.
 The characters are likeable and the story captivates all the way through.

-Since his Mum died, Lucas is very lonely and his relationship with his father seems to have disappeared.
+Since his Mum died, Lucas feels grief, is very lonely, and his relationship with his father seems to have disappeared.
 Added to that his Dad has found a new partner who is nothing like his Mum.

 They don’t communicate and seem to no longer understand each other at all.